 President and Founder

-Ms. Wrage was a member of FIFA’s failed Independent Governance Committee.
-She served on the 2015 and 2017 B20 Taskforces on Anti-Corruption, drafting recommendations to G20 leaders for consideration in their global economic policies.
-She has held numerous ABA committee positions and has participated in anti-bribery working groups with the OECD and UN Global Compact.
+She was a member of FIFA’s failed Independent Governance Committee and served on the 2015 and 2017 B20 Taskforces on Anti-Corruption, drafting recommendations to G20 leaders for consideration in their global economic policies.

 Ms. Wrage was named one of the “Canadians Changing the World” by the Toronto Globe & Mail and one of Maryland’s “Top 100 Women” by The Maryland Daily Record.
 She has been awarded the Women in Compliance “Lifetime Achievement Award for Service to the Compliance Industry.”